qiao/ces.js/README.md

 });
 ```

-An entity is simply a container of the components.
+An entity is essentially a container of one or more components.

 ```js
 var hero = new CES.Entity();